Category: Story

 Smart Storage Cleanup: Downgrade Your Cloud Subscription Tier

-Cleaning up your current library can help you move from a pricey 2TB cloud plan down to a much cheaper 200GB tier.
-The trick is finding “bloat” photos—things like screenshots, accidental burst shots, and duplicates that you don’t really need to keep.
-Alice at Popular Outdoor Sports notes that managing these bulky files is becoming a necessity as cloud storage gets more expensive.
+Cleaning up your current library can reduce a 2TB cloud plan to a much cheaper 200GB tier.
+The strategy focuses on finding “bloat” photos — screenshots, accidental burst shots, and duplicates.

 Lossy vs. Lossless: Which Compression Method Should You Choose?

-Finding the right balance matters for how people see your work.
-Salsify’s 2025 Consumer Research Report found that 42% of shoppers will walk away from a purchase if images are missing or look low-quality.
-In 2026, WebP and AVIF are the top choices, offering much better compression-to-quality ratios than the old JPEG format.
+Quality directly affects business outcomes.
+Salsify’s 2025 Consumer Research Report found that 42% of shoppers abandon a purchase if images are missing or look low-quality.
+In 2026, WebP and AVIF offer significantly better compression-to-quality ratios than JPEG.

 AI-Enhanced Compression: The 2026 Tech Revolution